openpnp/openpnp/Vision-Solutions.md

 As both the camera and the camera light will move around and point at the fiducial from various angles, the fiducial must not have any depth or 3D structure, and it should have [diffuse reflection](https://en.wikipedia.org/wiki/Diffuse_reflection) so lighting it from the side should be fine.
 Don't use through holes, carrier tape sprocket holes, prints on glossy photo paper, HASL PCB fiducials or similar.

 The fiducial must be mounted precisely on PCB surface Z Level, one way to make sure of this, is to glue the printed-out fiducial flat onto a surplus PCB that you can position reproducibly (±1 mm) on its holder.
+When capturing the location of the fiducial, the Z coordinate is the most critical as any error there will result is a camera scaling (units per pixel) error.

 On the solution, you can adjust the **Feature Diameter**.